berheamanuel/book-search-engine/README.md

 ## Description

-This app is used to search books from google and save to the user account so that the user can see it agin
+This app is a MERN stack application used to search books from google and save to the user account so that the user can see it agin.

+## Features

+* Sign up and log in
+* Search fot books
+* Save selected books
+* Delete saved Books

 ## User Story